Study in Australia

 - Form 16

-The total cost of studying in Australia includes tuition fees, living expenses, student visa charges, health insurance, and other essential costs.
+The total cost of studying in Australia includes tuition fees, living expenses, student visa charges, OSHC insurance and travel costs.
 Below is a realistic 2026 cost breakdown for Indian students.

 π Tuition Fees